kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 // NodeAllocatableResourceClaimStatus describes the status of node allocatable resources allocated via DRA. type NodeAllocatableResourceClaimStatus struct {
 	// ResourceClaimName is the resource claim referenced by the pod that resulted in this node allocatable resource allocation.
 	// +required
+	// +k8s:required
 	ResourceClaimName string `json:"resourceClaimName" protobuf:"bytes,1,opt,name=resourceClaimName"`
 	// Containers lists the names of all containers in this pod that reference the claim.
 	// +optional
 	// +listType=set
+	// +k8s:optional
+	// +k8s:listType=set
 	Containers []string `json:"containers,omitempty" protobuf:"bytes,2,rep,name=containers"`

+	// Resources is tombstoned since it got replaced with more granular Mapping and Overhead fields.
+	// Resources map[ResourceName]resource.Quantity `json:"resources,omitempty" protobuf:"bytes,3,rep,name=resources"`

-  // Direct contains allocations through devices mapped in `device.nodeAllocatableResourceMappings.direct`.
+	// Mapping contains allocations through devices mapped in the device spec's `nodeAllocatableResources[...].mapping` field.
-  // This is used by kubelet for node cgroup enforcement.
+	// This is used by kubelet for pod level and container-level cgroup enforcement.
 	// +optional
+	// +patchStrategy=merge
+	// +patchMergeKey=name
+	// +listType=map
+	// +listMapKey=name
+	// +k8s:optional
+	// +k8s:listType=map
-  // +oneOf=MappingType
+	// +k8s:listMapKey=name
-  Direct []NodeAllocatableDirectResources `json:"direct,omitempty" protobuf:"bytes,3,rep,name=direct"`
+	Mapping []NodeAllocatableMappedResources `json:"mapping,omitempty" patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,4,rep,name=mapping"`

-  // Overhead contains allocations through devices mapped in `device.nodeAllocatableResourceMappings.overhead`.
+	// Overhead contains allocations through devices mapped in the device spec's `nodeAllocatableResources[...].overhead` field.
-  // This is used by kubelet for node cgroup enforcement.
+	// This is used by kubelet for pod level and container-level cgroup enforcement.
 	// +optional
+	// +patchStrategy=merge
+	// +patchMergeKey=name
+	// +listType=map
+	// +listMapKey=name
+	// +k8s:optional
+	// +k8s:listType=map
-  // +oneOf=MappingType
+	// +k8s:listMapKey=name
-  Overhead []NodeAllocatableOverheadResources `json:"overhead,omitempty" protobuf:"bytes,4,rep,name=overhead"`
+	Overhead []NodeAllocatableOverheadResources `json:"overhead,omitempty" patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,5,rep,name=overhead"`
 }

-// NodeAllocatableDirectResources describes direct node allocatable resource allocations. type NodeAllocatableDirectResources struct {
+// NodeAllocatableMappedResources describes mapped node allocatable resource allocations. type NodeAllocatableMappedResources struct {
 	// Name is the name of the resource (e.g., cpu, memory).
 	// +required
+	// +k8s:required
-  Name ResourceName `json:"name" protobuf:"bytes,1,opt,name=name"`
+	Name ResourceName `json:"name" protobuf:"bytes,1,opt,name=name,casttype=ResourceName"`
 	// Quantity is the total node allocatable resource capacity allocated for the claim.
 	// This claim's allocated devices is shared by all the containers referencing the claim.
+	// Kubelet adds this value to both requests and limits at the pod-level cgroup, and to limits at the container-level cgroup for each container referencing the claim.
 	// +required
+	// +k8s:required
-  Quantity resource.Quantity `json:"quantity" protobuf:"bytes,2,opt,name=quantity"`
+	Quantity *resource.Quantity `json:"quantity" protobuf:"bytes,2,opt,name=quantity"`
 }

 // NodeAllocatableOverheadResources describes auxiliary overhead resource allocations. type NodeAllocatableOverheadResources struct {
 	// Name is the name of the resource (e.g., cpu, memory).
 	// +required
+	// +k8s:required
-  Name ResourceName `json:"name" protobuf:"bytes,1,opt,name=name"`
+	Name ResourceName `json:"name" protobuf:"bytes,1,opt,name=name,casttype=ResourceName"`

-  // PerPodReference is the flat overhead quantity allocated per pod.
+	// PerPod is the flat overhead quantity allocated per pod.
+	// Adding to each container limit allows individual containers to utilize the overhead, while the parent pod-level cgroup limit caps the total usage at the pod boundary where the overhead is accounted for exactly once.
+	// At least one of PerPod or PerContainer must be specified.
+Specifying neither is an invalid configuration.
 	// +optional
-  PerPodReference *resource.Quantity `json:"perPodReference,omitempty" protobuf:"bytes,3,opt,name=perPodReference"`
+	// +k8s:optional
+	PerPod *resource.Quantity `json:"perPod,omitempty" protobuf:"bytes,2,opt,name=perPod"`

-  // PerContainerReference is the variable overhead quantity applied for each container referencing the claim.
+	// PerContainer is the variable overhead quantity applied for each container referencing the claim.
 	// The container references are recorded in `nodeAllocatableResourceClaimStatuses.containers`.
 	// The total overhead quantity allocated for the claim is computed as:
-  // Quantity = PerPodReference + (PerContainerReference * NumReferences)
+	// Quantity = PerPod + (PerContainer * NumReferences)
+	// Kubelet accounts for this overhead in cgroups:
+	// - Pod-level cgroup (requests and limits): Kubelet adds PerPod + (PerContainer * NumReferences).
+	// - Container-level cgroup (limits only): Kubelet adds PerPod + PerContainer for each referencing container.
+	// This allows any single container to access the pod-level overhead, while the parent cgroup caps the total usage to account for PerPod exactly once.
+	// At least one of PerPod or PerContainer must be specified.
+Specifying neither is an invalid configuration.
 	// +optional
-  PerContainerReference *resource.Quantity `json:"perContainerReference,omitempty" protobuf:"bytes,4,opt,name=perContainerReference"`
+	// +k8s:optional
+	PerContainer *resource.Quantity `json:"perContainer,omitempty" protobuf:"bytes,3,opt,name=perContainer"`
 }
 ```